 Lynda Klich specializes in twentieth-century art.
 Her book The Noisemakers: Estridentismo, Vanguardism, and Social Action in Postrevolutionary Mexico (University of California Press, 2018) addresses topics such as vanguardism, transnational networks between Latin America and Europe, the relationships between culture and politics, nationalism and identity, and modernism and popular culture.
-It positions the 1920s vanguard movement Estridentismo as an ambitious program for national cultural and social modernity, arguing that the movement’s cosmopolitan position and radical artistic production proposed models for socially-engaged intellectuals in the postrevolutionary Mexican state.
+It positions the 1920s vanguard movement Estridentismo as an ambitious program for national cultural and social modernity, arguing that the movement’s cosmopolitan position and innovative artistic production proposed radical models for socially-engaged intellectuals in the postrevolutionary Mexican state.
 The Noisemakers received the 2016 University of Maryland/Phillips Collection Book Prize and a Millard Meiss Publication Fund grant from the College Art Association.
-Her work on Estridentismo has appeared in exhibition catalogues for The Barbican Art Gallery, London; The Belvedere, Vienna; The Blanton Museum of Art, Austin; the Museo de Arte de Lima; the Palacio de Bellas Artes, Mexico; and the Philadelphia Museum of Art.
-Klich’s current research interests include the Guatemalan modernist Carlos Mérida and the contemporary artist Damián Ortega, with whom she collaborated on the forthcoming publication Estridentópolis.
-Her second book examines the relationship between neocolonialist aesthetics, class, and race in 1920s-1930s Mexico.
+Klich’s work on Estridentismo has appeared in exhibition catalogues for The Barbican Art Gallery, London; The Belvedere, Vienna; The Blanton Museum of Art, Austin; the Museo de Arte de Lima; the Palacio de Bellas Artes, Mexico; and the Philadelphia Museum of Art.
+Her additional research interests include Guatemalan modernist Carlos Mérida and contemporary artist Damián Ortega, with whom she collaborated on the 2022 publication Damián Ortega: Estridentópolis (Barcelona: Editorial RM).
+Her second book, in preparation, examines the relationship between neocolonialist aesthetics, class, and race in 1920s-1930s Mexico.